-HWA's EAR Program remains eager to work with university partners and other stakeholders on optimizing the latest research tools and processes.
-These innovations will help develop materials that eventually lead to making highway structures and systems safer and more durable and efficient.
+HWA's EAR Program remains eager to work with university partners and other stakeholders to optimize the latest research tools and processes.
+These innovations will help develop materials that eventually improve the safety, durability, and efficiency of highway structures and systems.